This vintage crazy cake recipe is made without any eggs, milk, or butter. The result is a rich, moist, fudgy, and absolutely delicious chocolate cake.

 - Create 3 wells in the mixture for the wet ingredients.
 Pour the oil, vinegar, and vanilla into the wells.

-- Pour water over all of the ingredients.
+- Pour water over the top of the cake.

 - Mix until well combined.